Peachorchids/peachorchids.github.io/_posts/2023-03-13-my-first-post.md

 1. I learned how to use **Markdown basic syntax code**
 2. I created my first ever github account
-3. I learned how to customize imsge, about page,menu etc
+3. I learned how to customize imsge, about page, menu etc
-4. I created a blog post
+4. I created a blog post!

 > I'm very excited and so proud of myself.
 I hope to learn more in the future.